Streeters Corners, New York

 Streeters Corners is a hamlet in the town of Cambria in Niagara County, New York, United States.
-Elton Streeter settled in Cambria (1897) and built a blacksmith shop at the junction of Rt 104 and Lockport-Wilson Road Streeter appear in the "History of Cambria, New York" included in William Pool, ed.
+Elton Streeter settled in Cambria (1897) and built a blacksmith shop at the junction of Ridge Road (Rte 104) and Cambria-Wilson Road (Rte 425).
+The surname Streeter appears in the "History of Cambria, New York" included in William Pool, ed.
 Landmarks of Niagara County, New York (Syracuse, 1897).